filipesilva/fdb/README.md

 ### Network

 Anything that can sync files over network can interact with FileDB.
-You can sync some data files from one machine to another that is running FileDB, and if that file is watched, it will be loaded.
+You can sync data files from one machine to another that is running FileDB, and if that file is watched, it will be loaded.
 You can sync repl files, which will cause them to be evaluated, and then sync back the `repl-out.fdb.clj` to see the result.

 FileDB has a built-in [http-kit](https://github.com/http-kit/http-kit) server that maps routes to functions.
-Handlers receive a [call-arg](#call-spec-and-call-arg) with `:req` also there.
+Handlers receive a [call-arg](#call-spec-and-call-arg) with `:req`.

 ```sh
 echo '